pascoual/meteor-otp/README.md

 * **Questions**: It's okay to ask a question on Github Issues if you're having trouble since the volume is manageable.
 Just prefix your Github Issue with 'Question: ' so we can differentiate easily.
-Also, please make sure you've read through PDFTk documentation and tried a few things before asking.
+Also, please make sure you've read through this README and tried a few things before asking.
 This way you can be very specific in your question.
 Also, please provide a cloneable Github repository if the issue is complex.
 For more complex questions sometimes it's hard to get all of the context required to solve a problem by just looking at text.

-* **New Features**: If you'd like to work on a feature for the PDFTk wrapper, start by creating a 'Feature Design: Title' issue.
+* **New Features**: If you'd like to work on a feature for this OTP solution, start by creating a 'Feature Design: Title' issue.
 This will let people bat it around a bit before you send a full blown pull request.
 Also, you can create an issue to discuss a design even if you won't be working on it.
 Any